lewagon/dotfiles/05-Rails/README.md

 This is the last "real week" on Kitt with day-by-day challenges.
 From next week, you'll start working on longer projects, either an Airbnb clone or your own personal project.
 For now, we will dive into the architecture of a fresh Rails app and try to understand what's going on. **We'll build one rails app per day**.

 ### `01-Rails-intro` (Monday)
-1st day of Rails, introducing Rails flow: routing > controller > view without the model layer and explaining Rails `params`.
-During the challenges, you'll have to transform vanilla ruby challenges of the first week into Rails application.
+First day of Rails, introducing Rails flow: `routing > controller > view` without adding the model layer and explaining `params`.
+During the challenges after morning talk, you'll have to transform ruby challenges of 1st week into Rails apps.

 ### `02-Rails-CRUD` (Tuesday)
 Here comes our good old friend Active Record again!
 One of the most important Rails lectures: your lead-coach will code from scratch the 7 CRUD actions and introduce the `resources` routing.